alphasecio/langchain-examples/all-in-one/README.md

 *Provide the API keys in Settings, and select a use case from the sidebar to get started.*

 #### Web Search
-* A sample app for web search queries using LangChain and SerpApi.
+* A sample app for web search queries using LangChain and Serper API.
 * References: Blog | [Source Code](https://github.com/alphasecio/langchain-examples/blob/main/search) | [Python Notebook](https://github.com/alphasecio/langchain-examples/blob/main/search/langchain_search.ipynb)
+* *Note: The all-in-one search app has been modified to use Serper API instead of SerpApi.*

 #### URL Summary
 * A sample app for summarizing URL content using LangChain and OpenAI.